cockroachdb/docs/src/current/v24.1/molt-fetch.md

 - Follow the recommendations in [Best practices](#best-practices) and [Security recommendations](#security-recommendations).

 - Ensure that the source and target schemas are identical, unless you enable automatic schema creation with the [`'drop-on-target-and-recreate'`](#target-table-handling) option.
-If you are manually creating the target schema, review the behaviors in [Mismatch handling](#mismatch-handling).
+If you are creating the target schema manually, review the behaviors in [Mismatch handling](#mismatch-handling).

 - Ensure that the SQL user running MOLT Fetch has [`SELECT` privileges]({% link {{ page.version.version }}/grant.md %}#supported-privileges) on the source and target CockroachDB databases, along with the required privileges to run [`IMPORT INTO`]({% link {{ page.version.version }}/import-into.md %}#required-privileges) or [`COPY FROM`]({% link {{ page.version.version }}/copy-from.md %}#required-privileges) (depending on the [fetch mode](#fetch-mode)) on CockroachDB, as described on their respective pages.